neos/neos-development-collection/TYPO3.Neos/Tests/Functional/TypoScript/Fixtures/README.txt

 The fixture setup we are testing is as follows:

 - we have a fixed node structure
-- we have a fixed list of content types (see Configuration/Testing/Settings.yaml)
+- we have a fixed list of node types (see Configuration/Testing/Settings.yaml)
 - we have various TypoScript files

 Node Structure: